 34 rail stations in 3 counties: San Francisco, San Mateo, and Santa Clara Counties

-96 trains daily on weekday, including 20 Baby Bullet expresses, between San Jose and San Francisco at minimum 30-minute frequency.
-Trains run approximately hourly on weekends (32 trains on Saturday and 28 trains on Sunday).
-(FY 2007)
+96 trains daily on weekday, including 20 Baby Bullet expresses, between San Jose and San Francisco at minimum hourly frequency.
+Trains run approximately every 90 minutes on weekends.

 Direct rail connections:

 🚆- SF Muni light rail in San Francisco; indirect connection to BART and Amtrak / Capitol Corridor via bus